The College of Arts & Sciences at Harris-Stowe State University is located at three different places on the beautiful and expanding campus.

-The Department of Mathematics and Natural Sciences
+The Department of Mathematics and Applied Science

-Chair: Dr. Sandra Leal
+Chair: Dr. Ann Podleski

-The Department of Behavioral and Social Sciences
+The Department of Social Sciences

 The College of Arts & Sciences offers the following baccalaureate programs: B.S. in Biology with minors in Pre-Medicine and Urban Ecology; B.S. in Criminal Justice with options in Juvenile Justice and Law Enforcement; B.S. in Mathematics with options in Statistics, Applied Mathematics and Pure Mathematics; a B.S. in Professional Interdisciplinary Studies; and a B.S. in Urban Education with options in Public Administration and Urban Studies.